Fallen (2016 film): Plot

 Cam takes Luce to a club on her birthday and they kiss, only to be violently interrupted by Daniel, who yells that he had told Cam to stay away from Luce, and accuses him of still being “with Lucifer.”
 Luce flees and tells Penn what happened, confiding that she suspects Cam and she have been reincarnated.
 Penn and her friend Todd sneak into the library with Luce and search the computer with a facial recognition tool; they discover a photo from 1854 of Daniel and Luce, and Luce again has a flash of memory, seeing herself and Daniel posing for the photo in 1854.
 As Penn leaves to retrieve the photo from the printer, Luce sees the "shadows" again.
 Another mysterious fire breaks out; it engulfs the library and kills Todd.
 Daniel rescues an unconscious Luce from the fire.

 Later, Luce finds Daniel on a roof top, and he reveals that they are the boy and girl from his graphic novel story.
 Daniel further reveals that he is a fallen angel, which explains his immortality.
 The two kiss, but Cam appears, telling Luce that because she has not been baptised, Lucifer will come for her.
 He tries to convince Luce to pick him instead of Daniel, but Daniel whisks Luce away and takes her to Miss Sophia, leaving to fight Cam and stop Lucifer from coming for Luce.

 As the two fight, Cam reveals that he was not the one behind Luce's murders; meanwhile, Miss Sophia kills Penn.
 Luce screams, which brings Daniel to her aid and he protects her from Miss Sophia, who is revealed to be the one actually trying to kill Luce.
 Miss Sophia justifies her murders by explaining that, with Luce gone, Daniel would have been forced to choose a side and order would have been restored.
-The shadows show up behind Miss Sophia as she is talking and consume her.
+The shadows appear behind Miss Sophia as she is talking and consume her.

 Daniel explains to a shaken Luce that her being unbaptized would make her next death permanent; Miss Sophia thought this would cause Daniel to choose Heaven.
 He tells her that Lucifer will indeed come for her, and that he must take her somewhere safe.
 They declare their love for each other as they leave to find safe haven from Lucifer.